simplesamlphp/simplesamlphp-module-oidc/README.md

 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
 ```
 Choose the one which works for you.
 If you don't set it, you'll get a warnings about this situation in your logs.

+### Note on OpenID Federation (OIDF) support

+OpenID Federation support is in "draft" phase, as is the
+[specification](https://openid.net/specs/openid-federation-1_0) itself.
+This means that you can expect braking changes
+in future releases related to OIDF capabilities.
+You can enable / disable OIDF support at any time in module
+configuration.

+Currently, the following OIDF features are supported:
+* endpoint for issuing configuration entity statement (statement about itself)
+* fetch endpoint for issuing statements about subordinates (registered clients)
+* automatic client registration using a Request Object

+OIDF support is implemented using the underlying [SimpleSAMLphp OpenID library](https://github.com/simplesamlphp/openid).

 ## Additional considerations
 ### Private scopes